Howard S. Marks of Oaktree Capital Management is one of the few investment gurus Warren Buffett respects.

 Taleb believes that investors often mistake luck for skill and insight.
 Others will confuse guesswork with insight or knowledge.

 Fooled by Randomness is an informative standalone read for any investor.
-However, the best way to understand Taleb’s ideas is to read the other Incerto books; The Black Swan, Antifragile, Skin in the Game, and The Bed of Procrustes.
+However, the best way to understand Taleb’s ideas is to read the other Incerto books: The Black Swan, Antifragile, Skin in the Game, and The Bed of Procrustes.

-4. Principles: Life and Work by Ray Dalio
+4. Principles: Life and Work

-Dalio is the Co-Chief Investment Officer and Co-Chairman of Bridgewater Associates.
+Ray Dalio is the Co-Chief Investment Officer and Co-Chairman of Bridgewater Associates.

 Bridgewater Associates is widely regarded as the world’s largest hedge fund, with $160 billion under management.
 Dalio has built himself an $18 fortune with his investing prowess.

-5. The Warren Buffett Way by Robert G. Hagstrom
+5. The Warren Buffett Way

 The Warren Buffett Way offers investors an in-depth look at the Oracle of Omaha’s business and investment strategies.